renpy/renpy/sphinx/source/screens.rst

 In addition to the screen statement, there are three Ren'Py script language statements that involve screens.

-Two of these statements take a keyword argument list.
-This is a Python argument list, in parentheses, consisting of only keyword arguments.
-Positional arguments, extra positional arguments (*), and extra keyword arguments (**) are not allowed.

 Show Screen
 -----------

 The ``show screen`` statement causes a screen to be shown.
-It takes an screen name, and an optional argument list.
+It takes an screen name, and an optional Python argument list.
 If present, the arguments are used to initialize the scope of the screen.

 The show screen statement takes an optional ``nopredict`` keyword, that